altocodenl/tagaway/qascript.md

 				- On sidebar left, the 'eye' icon must be visible next to the selected tag and CITY geo tag.
 				- On sidebar left, regular tags and years semi tags with positive intersections should be available.
 			- Click on icon with 'x' on the CITY tag below the title.
-			- Gallery should thumbnails correspondy to COUNTRY + tag.
+			- Gallery should show thumbnails corresponding to COUNTRY ∩ tag.
 			- Click on icon with 'x' on regular tag below the title.
-			- Gallery should thumbnails correspondy to COUNTRY tag.
+			- Gallery should show thumbnails corresponding to COUNTRY tag.
 			- Click on icon with 'x' on COUNTRY tag below the title.
 			- Should be back to 'all pictures'.
-			- On sidebar left, select the same COUNTRY + tag + CITY as before.
+			- On sidebar left, select the same 'COUNTRY ∩ tag ∩ CITY' as before.
-			- Should be back to 'tag + CITY geo' tag view.
+			- Should be back to 'COUNTRY ∩ tag ∩ CITY' tag view.
 			- On sidebar left, click on 'all pictures'.
 			- Should be back to 'all pictures'.
-			- On sidebar left, select the same COUNTRY + tag + CITY as before.
+			- On sidebar left, select the same 'COUNTRY ∩ tag ∩ CITY' as before.
-			- Should be back to 'tag + CITY geo' tag view.
+			- Should be back to 'COUNTRY ∩ tag ∩ CITY' tag view.
 			- On sidebar left, click on the CITY tag
-			- Should be back to 'COUNTRY + tag' view.
+			- Should be back to 'COUNTRY ∩ tag' view.
 			- On sidebar left, click on the same regular tag.
 			- Should be back to 'COUNTRY' view.
 			- On sidebar left, click on the same COUNTRY geo tag